michaelhoffmantech/spring-boot-eureka-server/README.md

 * This changes the server port so that we don't have conflicts with the 8000's range planned for our microservices.
 * This also prevents the registry from attempting to register itself.
 * Finally, I've turned off stacktrace as it will complain about not having replica nodes for the registry to connect to.
 Replication is recommended for production, but we aren't building that type of environment in the example.

-## 2.3 - Update build.gradle

-Finally, because I'm using Java 9 and JAXB has been removed from the JDK in favor of being a module, I've explicitly included the dependencies as part of compilation:

-	compile('javax.xml.bind:jaxb-api:2.3.0')
-	compile('com.sun.xml.bind:jaxb-impl:2.3.0')
-	compile('com.sun.xml.bind:jaxb-core:2.3.0')
-	compile('javax.activation:activation:1.1.1')

 # 3 - Running the Application